pkirkham/pkirkham.github.io/_posts/analysis/2021-04-24-running-opm-flow-on-windows-subsystem-for-linux.md

 ## Running an Input Deck and Visualising Results

 Several [datasets are available to test](https://opm-project.org/?page_id=559).
-These include the Norne field (for which a complete real-world dataset was made available by the operator Equinor) and several cases from the SPE Comparative Solution Project.
+These include the Norne field (for which a complete real-world dataset was made available by the operator Statoil in 2013) and several cases from the SPE Comparative Solution Project.
 As an example we run the SPE3CASE1.DATA file, which is the input deck for the [Third SPE Comparative Solution Project](https://doi.org/10.2118/12278-PA) (under a modified black oil model rather than a compositional simulation).

 If you are running OPM Flow on Windows then it is likely that one of the first challenges you will encounter is the need to access this data file on the Windows filesystem.
 Where Windows uses drive letters, these are mount points under Linux.
 Therefore the "C:" drive can be accessed at `/mnt/c` etc. The simplest way to run a data file stored in the Windows filesystem is to navigate to the directory where the data file is stored: